 Are you looking for a fun 2-day itinerary in Yosemite National Park with your kids?
+It takes more than 2 days to explore Yosemite fully, but it’s better than not going. 😉

 Yosemite National Park is the perfect destination for families with young children.
 With its stunning views, breathtaking waterfalls, and plenty of outdoor activities, Yosemite will be a hit with your family.

-In fact, it was voted one of the best national parks to visit with kids and it’s one of the nine (9) national parks in California.
+In fact, it was voted one of the best national parks to visit with kids and one of the nine (9) national parks in California.

 So, let’s get started!